drybell/RobulaPython/README.md

 We were able to begin implementing a first draft today, with some small bugs at the end of the session.
 Next steps: begin unit testing, fix transfAddlevel, implement removeposition.

+## June 13th 2020
+Able to get a general xpath for all urls, descriptions, and dates for newartcenter.
+We found 65 events within newartcenter/classes, their dates, instructors, and descriptions.